edgarmoises/CoinMarketApp/README.md

 # CoinMarketApp
-React native app using CoinMarketCap api V2.
+React native app that lists all the cryptocurrencies from Coinmarketcap.
+Supports both platforms iOS/Android.

 ## Features
+* Uses CoinMarketCap api V2
 * Axus for http requests
 * Redux for state managment
 * Realm for local storage